 It's generally accepted that winter is the best time to get our golf game in good shape for the commencement of the new season ahead.
 While we all have grand designs at this time of the year on getting the short-game on point for 2019, Dan Whittaker believes that you should limit your own outdoor practice in poor conditions to avoid demoralising and confusing feedback.

 While there's truth in the golf tip above, you'll still need to find some time to work on wedge play, chipping and putting at intervals over the winter months.

 If you're determined to take that next step in your golfing progression, you'll be heavily reliant on a sharp short game.
 To start the next golfing season strong you'll need to get practice in whenever the conditions allow for it.

 2011 Open Champion Darren Clarke reinforces that idea below...

 Keep Your Hands Warm

-When you're hands get very cold it's almost impossible to hit solid shots.
-Feel is one of the most important facets of a golfer's game so when you're fingers are purple and verging on completely numb you certainly won't be playing your best.
+When your hands are freezing it's almost impossible to hit solid shots.
+Feel is one of the most essential facets of a golfer's game so when your fingers are purple and verging on completely numb, you certainly won't be playing your best.

 Hit Your Local Golf Simulator

-If you're unlucky enough to live in a part of the world where there is little let up in the poor weather, get yourself down to a local golf simulator to work on any new ideas you're trying to implement in the off-season, as well as your distances through the bag.
+If you're unlucky enough to live in a part of the world where there is little let up in the poor weather (and if Covid restrictions allow) get yourself down to a local golf simulator to work on any new ideas you're trying to implement, as well as your distances through the bag.

 Simulators these days can provide important data on trajectory, club speed, spin axis, launch conditions, carry distance, total distance, as well as many other bits of information which will help you gain a better understanding of your game while the weather is rather frightful outside.